duanbiao2000/obsidianDoc/Extras/textgenerator/templates/dalle/modPhotorealistic.md

 ---
 promptId: modPhotorealistic
 aliases: 🖼️ Generate a Photorealistic photo
-description: This will make the art have a lot of detail, but still be stylized, and it will still be art.
+summary: This will make the art have a lot of detail, but still be stylized, and it will still be art.
 Do NOT use this if you want to create a prompt which looks like a real photo, as the term “photorealistic” is used to describe an artificial image that looks real, not a real photo.
 author: Prompt Engineering Guide
 tags: photo, dalle-2, modifier
 version: 0.0.1